leaderstribe/leaderstribe-excel-workshop/level2/session-03.md

 1. Explain the goal: "I want Excel to find the Standard Price automatically, instead of me typing it in by hand."
 2. Build `=VLOOKUP(lookup_value, table_array, col_index_num, FALSE)` step by step: pick the Product name as the lookup value, select the reference table, count columns to find col_index_num, and always use FALSE for exact match.
 3. Show a common error: forgetting FALSE, which causes wrong/approximate matches.
-4. Introduce XLOOKUP: `=XLOOKUP(lookup_value, lookup_array, return_array)` — simpler because there's no column counting.
-5. Compare both side by side on the same task, discussing when XLOOKUP may not be available (older Excel versions).

 **8. Guided Hands-On Activity**
-Together: build one VLOOKUP formula to pull Standard Price into the cooperative sales sheet, then rebuild the same result using XLOOKUP.
+Together: build one VLOOKUP formula to pull Standard Price into the cooperative sales sheet.

 **9. Independent Practice Task**
-Learners add a "Category" column to the sales data and use either VLOOKUP or XLOOKUP to pull it in automatically from the reference table.
+Learners add a "Category" column to the sales data and use VLOOKUP to pull it in automatically from the reference table.

 **10. Expected Output**
 A sales sheet with an automatically-filled Category (or Price) column, matched correctly for every row.